mapninja/Earthsys144/week06/00_TURN_IN_basic_remote_sensing_with_google_earth_engine.md

 - the name and location of your study area
 - the index you chose and why it fits your question
 - the date range you used
-- the selected image date and cloudy pixel percentage from the Console
-- a screenshot of the true color layer
 - a screenshot of your selected spectral index layer
 - a short interpretation of what high and low values appear to mean in your study area
 - a Google Earth Engine **Get Link URL** to your saved script